-Anti-Nitric Oxide Synthase, Endothelial is produced in rabbit using repeated injections of the synthetic peptide K-RHLRGAVPWAFDPPGPDTPGP corresponding to eNOS of bovine endothelial origin (amino acids 1185-1205 with N-terminally added lysine) conjugated to KLH as the immunogen.
-This sequence is highly conserved in human eNOS.
-Whole antiserum is purified to provide an IgG fraction of antiserum proteins.
+Anti-Nitric Oxide Synthase, Brain (1409-1429) is produced in rabbit using as immunogen the synthetic peptide K-RSESIAFIEESKKDADEVFSS corresponding to the C-terminal fragment of bNOS of rat brain origin (amino acids 1409-1429 with N-terminally added lysine) conjugated to KLH.
+This sequence differs from the corresponding human sequence by a single amino acid.
+Whole antiserum is purified to provide an IgG fraction of antiserum

-Anti-Endothelial Nitric Oxide Synthase is specific for nitric oxide synthase (NOS) derived from endothelial tissue (eNOS, 135 kDa), and does not recognize NOS derived from brain (bNOS) and macrophages (iNOS).
+Anti-Nitric Oxide Synthase, Brain (1409-1429) is specific for nitric oxide synthase (NOS) derived from brain (150-160 kDa), but does not recognize NOS derived from activated macrophages (iNOS) and endothelial cells (eNOS).
+By immunoblotting of rat brain tissue extract, the staining of bNOS band is specifically inhibited with the immunizing peptide.

-Nitric Oxide Synthases (NOS) are enzymes involved in the synthesis of nitric oxide (NO), a messenger molecule generated under physiological conditions by virtually all mammalian cells.
-1,2,3 NO is formed from oxidation of L-arginine by NOS, releasing NO and L-citrulline.
-NO mediates diverse functions including vasodilation, synaptic neurotransmission and cytotoxicity.
+Nitric Oxide Synthases are enzymes involved in the synthesis of nitric oxide (NO), a messenger molecule generated under physiological conditions by virtually all mammalian cells.
+NO is formed from oxidation of L-arginine by NOS, releasing NO and L-citrulline.
+NO mediates diverse functions including vasodilation, synaptic neurotransmission, and cytotoxicity.
 NO participates in signal transduction pathways by activating soluble guanylate cyclase.
-In addition, NO has been implicated as a pathogenic mediator in a variety of conditions, such as central nervous system (CNS) disease states, including focal cerebral ischemia, and the animal model of multiple sclerosis (MS), experimental allergic encephalomyelitis.4 At least three distinct isoforms of NOS have been described which are the products of different mammalian genes.
+In addition, NO has been implicated as a pathogenic mediator in a variety of conditions, such as central nervous system (CNS) disease states, including focal cerebral ischemia, and the animal model of multiple sclerosis (MS), experimental allergic encephalomyelitis.

+At least three distinct isoforms of NOS have been described which are the products of different mammalian genes.
 The NOS isoform found in neurons is a 150-160 kDa protein.
-It is also termed brain NOS (bNOS), NOS1, neuronal NOS (nNOS), neuronal constitutive NOS or Ca2+-regulated NOS (cNOS, ncNOS).
-The NOS isoform characterized in macrophages is a 130 kDa protein, also known as macrophage NOS (macNOS), NOS2 or inducible NOS (iNOS).
-The NOS isoform found in endothelial cells is a 135 kDa protein, also called endothelial NOS or NOS 3 (eNOS or ecNOS).
-Neuronal and endothelial NOS are constitutively expressed and are dependent on Ca2+/calmodulin for NO production.
-Inducible NOS is
+It is also termed brain NOS, NOS1, neuronal NOS (nNOS), neuronal constitutive NOS or Ca2+-regulated NOS (cNOS, ncNOS).
+The NOS isoform characterized in macrophages is a 130 kDa protein, also known as macrophage NOS (mNOS),

+NOS2 or inducible NOS (iNOS).
+The NOS isoform found in endothelial cells is a 135 kDa protein, also called endothelial NOS, NOS 3 (eNOS, or ecNOS). nNOS and eNOS are constitutively expressed and are dependent on Ca2+/ calmodulin for NO production. iNOS is Ca2+ independent and is expressed in cytokine-activated macrophages and microglial cells in response to bacterial lipopolysaccharide (LPS) stimulation.

-Ca2+ independent and is expressed in cytokineactivated macrophages and microglial cells in response to bacterial lipopolysaccharide (LPS) stimulation.
-NOS are complex enzymes forming homodimers under native conditions, and require three cosubstrates, L-arginine, NADPH, and O2 and five cofactors, FAD, FMN, tetrahydrobiopterin (BH4), heme, and calmodulin.
+NOS are complex enzymes forming homodimers under native conditions, and require three cosubstrates, L-arginine, NADPH, and O_2 and five cofactors FAD, FMN, tetrahydrobiopterin (BH4), heme, and calmodulin.
 The C-terminal half of NOS possesses a high level of homology with NADPH-cytochrome P-450 reductase, where the predicted sites for binding NADPH and flavins are also located.
 However, the predicted heme and calmodulin binding sites of NOS are located within its N-terminal half.

 NOS isoforms may subserve a multiplicity of disparate biological functions.
-1,5,6 For instance, bNOS is present also in skeletal muscle, where it is complexed with dystrophin and is absent in Duchenne's muscular dystrophy (DMD). iNOS not only occurs in macrophages but in several other cell types including hepatocytes, chondrocytes, endothelial cells and fibroblasts. eNOS is not restricted to the endothelium of blood vessels, but exists in the epithelium of several tissues, including the bronchial tree.
+1,5,6 For instance, bNOS is present also in skeletal muscle, where it is complexed with dystrophin and is absent in Duchenne's muscular dystrophy (DMD).
+16 iNOS not only occurs in macrophages but in several other cell types including hepatocytes, chondrocytes, endothelial cells, and fibroblasts. eNOS is not restricted to the endothelium of blood vessels but exists in the epithelium of several tissues, including the bronchial tree.
 It is also localized in neurons in the brain, especially the pyramidal cells of the hippocampus, where it may function in long-term potentiation.
 NOS seems to be a highly conserved enzyme between the various types.
 Human bNOS and eNOS share 52% amino acid identity, and rat and human bNOS share 93% amino acid identity.

-The production of isoformspecific antibodies to NOS allows investigators to identify which isoform(s) is present in a specific cell or tissue.
+The production of isoform specific antibodies to NOS7 allows investigators to identify which isoform(s) is present in a specific cell or tissue.
 These antibodies are valuable for elucidating the expression of these isoforms in a variety cell types and tissues.